jjoelc/pvesetup/README.md

 #### Windows (CIFS) Share

-A Windows network share likely doesn't have the performance you would want to be able to run virtual machines off of, but they sure can be a handy place to store backups or iso files.
+A Windows network share doesn't have the performance or feature set you would want to be able to run virtual machines off of, but they sure can be a handy place to store backups or iso files.
 Let's get one added! [^4]